garretchristensen/BestPracticesManual/Manual.md

 review, the Retraction Watch blog (<http://www.retractionwatch.com>) documents a distressingly large amount of deliberate fraud in research.
-Although the blog tends to specialize in the life sciences, there is no good reason to believe that social science research are inherently more benevolent.
+Although the blog tends to specialize in the life sciences, there is no good reason to believe that social science researchers are inherently more benevolent.
 Part of the US Department of Health and Human Services , the Office of Research Integrity (ORI), works to promote research integrity and document misconduct, especially when it involves federally funded